Off-Campus Work-Study Policies and Procedures

 When completing the authorization request form, indicate the BU Work-Study job number.
 If you do not know the job number, or if the position is new, indicate the job title and give a detailed description of job responsibilities.
 We will then assign a job number to the position.

 Students who work off campus must be paid on an hourly basis.
-The minimum pay rate for off-campus Work-Study jobs is $11.75 an hour.
-Supervisors should establish a rate based on the complexity and responsibility of the job.
+The minimum pay rate for off-campus Work-Study jobs is $16.00 an hour.
+Supervisors should establish their rates based on the complexity and responsibility of the job.
 Students who return to a job, having worked during a prior program, may receive an increase to their pay at the discretion of the supervisor/agency.

 Work-Study staff will determine the student’s start date based on the day the authorization request is approved.